Key Takeaways

 Tax-free growth is the primary financial advantage.
 Investment returns embedded in the annuity—which can compound for decades—are never taxed.
 Compare this to taking a lump sum, investing in mutual funds, and paying taxes on dividends and capital gains every year.
 Over 20 or 30 years, the tax savings alone can be significant.

-Guaranteed income provides peace of mind.
-You know exactly how much you'll receive and when—there's no market risk, no investment decisions to make, no worry about outliving your money.
-For someone with lifetime medical needs, guaranteed income to cover ongoing care is particularly valuable.
+Scheduled income provides peace of mind.
+You know exactly how much you are scheduled to receive and when, subject to the credit strength of the annuity issuer and any applicable guaranty-association limits.
+For someone with lifetime medical needs, reliable income matched to ongoing care can be particularly valuable.

 Discipline substitute is perhaps the most undervalued benefit.
 Most people lack the financial sophistication and discipline to manage large sums optimally.
 A structured settlement removes that burden—the payments arrive regardless of your financial decision-making skills.